sbvkrishna/low-level-design/README.md

 [[Hashnode] Blog series on Code smells  - by Maxi Contieri](https://hashnode.com/series/code-smells-ckh0jrbfm07pu20s1bc0yaae1)

-[[Github] Design patterns - Code examples](https://github.com/braindevoiler/design-patterns)
+[[Github] Design patterns - Code examples in Java](https://github.com/braindevoiler/design-patterns)

+[[patterns.dev] Design patterns in JavaScript](https://www.patterns.dev/posts/#design-patterns)

 ## Credits
-* This repo is just a collection of Low-level Design resources available on the Internet and these resources are created by their respective owners.
+* This repo is just a collection of Low-level Design resources available on the Internet and these resources are copyright to their respective owners.

 ## License
 - [MIT](LICENSE)